mighty-justice/tester/docs/Helpers.md

 ## Basic

-Basic helpers that returns what has been mounted OR are simply enzyme shortcuts.
+Basic helpers that return what has been mounted OR are simply enzyme shortcuts.

 ```js
 tester.instance // The instance of the tested component